diveropt/Diver/readme.txt

-This is the readme for DEvoPack v0.0
+This is the readme for DEvoPack v1.0.0

+Still in betatown, nothing to see here.